-Gary Lineker will not present FA cup coverage after losing his voice
+Gary Lineker will not present FA Cup coverage after losing his voice

 Gary Lineker will not present FA Cup quarter-final coverage as planned on Sunday after losing his voice.

-He had returned to BBC football shows on Saturday, having been taken off air following an impartiality row with the BBC.
+He had returned to football shows on Saturday, having been taken off air following an impartiality row with the BBC.

-Alex Scott will present instead as Brighton face Grimsby, the BBC said.
+Alex Scott will present Brighton v Grimsby Town instead, the BBC said.

 Lineker could be heard struggling with his voice on Saturday's live coverage of Manchester City v Burnley, and it deteriorated overnight.

+As a result, the BBC took him off air saying that he had broken social media guidelines.

+Last weekend's Match of the Day was then broadcast without presenters or commentary and was only 20 minutes long after many of Lineker's BBC Sport colleagues walked out in solidarity with him.

 On Monday the BBC said it would hold an independent review of its social media guidelines, particularly for freelancers like Lineker.
+But they said the 62-year-old could return in the meantime.

+When he returned to TV screens for Saturday's quarter-final, he said it was "great to be here".

+At the start of the programme, his BBC Sport colleague Alan Shearer acknowledged it had been a "difficult situation for everyone concerned" and it was "good to be talking about football again".